Natural Solution for Prolonged Periods

 Yoga, meditation, reading, exercise and a positive frame of mind go a long way to helping the adrenals to produce adequate quantities of progesterone.

 - Regulate the Hypothalamic-Pituitary axis (HPA).
 This is the hormonal control centre in your brain.
-Many of the herbal medicines in Happy Hormones act to balance the HPA.
+It is proposed that this is the mechanism of action of many herbal medicines which assist in the regulation of menstrual cycles.

 In combination with improved hormone metabolism via the liver & gut, a plant-based diet, and managing stress levels, then in most cases, heavy bleeding can be managed effectively.